API Test Automation Using API Collection

 • Request Body: The username and password are included in the JSON file that is part of the request body.

-3. Let us validate the HTTP method details to update user details, such as user_ID and using the PATCH method, save it and click Send to execute it.
+2. Let us validate the HTTP method details to update user details, such as user_ID using the PATCH method, save it and click Send to execute it.
 Enter the URL, if required you can add parameters in Key and Value text boxes by clicking the plus icon, select the Authorization as Bearer Token in the Authorization tab and add the appropriate parameters.
 In the Body tab, pass the request body and click Send.
-You can confirm the execution status in the status bar.
-You can confirm the execution status in the status bar, as shown:
+You can confirm the execution status in green.

 In the provided example: